 While Philly is most well-known for cheesesteaks, soft pretzels, and authentic pizza, you can find pretty much any food under the sun here including fabulous desserts.
-From award winning bakeries which serve homemade treats, to coffee shops specializing in handmade pastries, to super popular vegan milkshakes that are so good that tourists line up for them, Philly has you covered with endless tantalizing dessert options.
+From award-winning bakeries which serve homemade specialty desserts, to coffee shops specializing in handmade pastries, to super popular vegan milkshakes that are so good that tourists line up for them, Philly has you covered with endless tantalizing dessert options.

 While we often skip the dessert menu because these sweet treats are typically loaded with sugar and calories, not to mention quite pricey, vacation is definitely the time to splurge!
 Below are a few awesome treats not to be missed during your time in Philly.